 I'll update grades on Canvas daily M-F (business days) and will do so where possible, as close to after I receive your work as possible (often within a day or two of it being received).
-Times when I travel on university business will likely require up to an additional week or so for the score or comments to be posted.
-This is because during university travels, the obligation of these trips are to do work on site, without interruptions from email, phone or other media.
+Times when I travel on university business (or when I have other pressing demands) will likely require up to 4 business days after the date the work is submitted for the score to be posted.
+Its not often I'll need this but from time to time I may need it just as you may need an extension.

 During the semester, scores and brief related comments for your work, when graded, will be posted on Canvas for your password protected, private access until the end of the semester when the final letter grade for the course then goes on the AU grade post area for your final view.
 You can check your grades 24/7.
-Please have you Canvas settings set to receive an email notice to your canvas email inbox and that will also go to your AU Tigermail.
+Please have your Canvas settings set to receive an email notice to your Canvas email inbox and that will also go to your AU Tigermail.
 These come to you when I send announcements in Canvas, post grades or comments to graded work in Canvas and when I send you email in Canvas.
-Please only use your official Auburn University Tigermail and not non-student email addresses.
+Please only use your official student Auburn University Tigermail and not personal, non-student email addresses.